Proudly Sponsored by Stream 💙

-- Utility classes to implement custom database backends that work together with moor.
+- Utility classes to implement custom database backends that work together with drift.

 - Provides utilities around sql keywords, like optional escaping etc.

-- A version of moor that runs on the web by using sql.js You manually need to include that library into your website to use the web version of moor.
+- A version of drift that runs on the web by using sql.js You manually need to include that library into your website to use the web version of drift.
 See the documentation for a more detailed instruction.